pyscf/pyscf.github.io/source/user/agf2.rst

 .. literalinclude::
     ../../examples/agf2/03-photoemission_spectra.py

-Additionally, the Dyson orbitals corresponding to excitations are accessibly directly from the method, which can be seen in :source:`examples/agf2/10-dyson_orbitals.py`.
+Additionally, the Dyson orbitals corresponding to individual excitations are accessible directly from the method, which can be seen in :source:`examples/agf2/10-dyson_orbitals.py`.

 Restart a calculation